OuhscBbmc/DeSheaToothakerIntroStats/Data/FoodHardshipObesityReadme.md

  1. **StateName**: Names of the states.
 Includes the 50 states and D.C.
  2. **State**:  Abbreviations for state names.
  3. **FoodHardshipRate**:  Percentage of respondents to the FRAC/Gallup representatives surveys in 2011 who said yes when asked:  “Have there been times in the past 12 months when you did not have enough money to buy food that you or your family needed?”
  4. **ObesityRate**:  Percentage of respondents to the 2011 BRFSS survey whose self-reported height and weight resulted in a BMI of 30 or higher.
+ 5. **Location**: Indicates if the state is commonly thought as of a Southern State or not.
+The possible values are `Southern` and `Other`.

 Note: missing values in the CSV are coded as `NA`.